Eduardo (footballer, born 1983): Flamengo

 It was announced on 17 July 2014 that he had signed for Brazilian side Flamengo.
 The forward scored his first goal for the club on 10 August 2014, in a match against Sport.

 Return to Shakhtar Donetsk

-On 10 July 2015, Eduardo signed a one and a half-year contract with his old club Shakhtar Donetsk.
+On 10 July 2015, Eduardo signed a one-and-a-half-year contract with his old club Shakhtar Donetsk.

 Back to Brazil

 In February 2017, Eduardo returned to Brazil to sign for Atlético Paranaense in Série A.

+Legia Warsaw

+In January 2018, Eduardo da Silva signed a one-year contract with Polish Ekstraklasa club Legia Warsaw.
+The player played for Legia with the number 9.
+In the 2017/18 season, he won the Polish Cup with Legia.
+After two games of the following season, he was removed from the list of players registered for the Ekstraklasa, in order to free a spot for newly signed André Martins.
+Eduardo struggled with injuries throughout his time at Legia.
+His contract was not renewed and he left the club at the end of 2018.
+Eduardo played a total of 14 games for Legia (11 in the Premier League, two in the Polish Cup and one in the Europa League qualifiers), without scoring a goal.